parsakhaz/video-understanding-engine/prompts/synthesis_prompt.md

 2. Create a concise summary of the video content in about 3-6 sentences.
 Focus on the main events, characters, and overall narrative of the video.
 Include this summary within <summary> tags.

 3. Generate 4-10 relevant captions for key moments in the video.
 Each caption should:
-   - Correspond to a specific timestamp or range of timestamps
+   - Correspond to a specific timestamp or range of timestamps.
+Make sure it is reasonable given the video length.
    - Capture an important event, action, or visual element
    - Be concise and descriptive (about 20-50 words) Include these captions within <captions> tags, with each individual caption enclosed in <caption> tags.